sarsky/Mozzie/docs/source/QuadArms.rst

 ..
 Caution::
   Carbon Fiber dust and particles can be potentially harmful.
 Do not inhale and use protective gloves in a well ventilated area to cut and work on the CF Bar.
-  The CF bar can also be carefully cut outside with a angle grinder using a metal cutting blade.
+  The CF bar can also be carefully cut outside with an angle grinder using a metal cutting blade.

 ..
 Note::
   Not all 3D parts come off the printer in perfect condition.
-Before assembling any 3D printed parts, or gluing any 3D printed parts ensure that the parts all fit together by carefully removing any excess plastic from the print and seeing if they dry fit together first!
+Before assembling any 3D printed parts, or glueing any 3D printed parts, ensure that the parts all fit together by carefully removing any excess plastic from the print and seeing if they dry fit together first!